SciML/ExponentialUtilities.jl/README.md

 [2] Sidje, R. B. (1998).
 Expokit: a software package for computing matrix exponentials.
 ACM Transactions on Mathematical Software (TOMS), 24(1), 130-15.

 [3] Koskela, A. (2015).
 Approximating the matrix exponential of an advection-diffusion operator using the incomplete orthogonalization method.
 In Numerical Mathematics and Advanced Applications-ENUMATH 2013 (pp. 345-353).
 Springer, Cham.

+[4] HIGHAM, N. J. (2005).
+"THE SCALING AND SQUARING METHOD FOR THE MATRIX EXPONENTIAL REVISITED."
+SIAM J. MATRIX ANAL.
+APPL.Vol.
+26, No. 4, pp. 1179–1193